Simona Gherman: Career

 In 2011, Gherman won a team gold at the European Fencing Championships in Sheffield and at the World Military Championships in Rio de Janeiro.
 In August, she married Dragoș Gherman, whose name she took in competitions.
 In the World Championships Romania met China in the final.
-After Brânză was injured, Gherman fenced Li Na in the last leg and scored the decisive hit, allowing Romania to retain their gold medal.
+After Popescu was injured, Gherman fenced Li Na in the last leg and scored the decisive hit, allowing Romania to retain their gold medal.
 She contributed more than half her team's hits.
 Three World Cup podiums in Budapest, Havana, and Rio de Janeiro, allowed her to reach the 6th place in FIE rankings.

-In 2012 Gherman won the gold in the European Championships after prevailing over teammate Măroiu.
+In 2012, Gherman won the gold in the European Championships after prevailing over teammate Măroiu.
 Along with a podium in the Barcelona World Cup tournament, this result pushed her to the 5th place in FIE rankings, a personal best as of 2014.
 In the London 2012 Olympics, she was defeated 15–14 in the quarter-finals by Ukraine's Yana Shemyakina, who eventually earned the gold medal.
 Top-seeded Romania was also defeated 45–38 by 10th-ranked South Korea in the quarter-finals and failed to earn a medal either.
 Gherman then decided to take a break from her career.

-In December 2013 Gherman gave birth to a daughter named Ioana Teodora.
-She announced in April 2014 she would return to fencing and be reintegrated into the national team.
+In December 2013, Gherman gave birth to a daughter named Ioana Teodora.
+She announced in April 2014 that she would return to fencing and be reintegrated into the national team.
 A few weeks later she won the Romanian national championship after defeating 15–12 in the final team mate and world No.1 Ana Maria Brânză.
 She failed to qualify to the main table of 64 in the Rio de Janeiro World Cup, the first international competition after her comeback, but won a bronze medal a few days later in the Havana Grand Prix.